Healthcare fraud under the microscope: improving its prevention

 prevent thisfraud from occurring.

-Findings Despite increased funding and prosecution efforts by the government, healthcare fraud
+Findings –Despite increased funding and prosecution efforts by the government, healthcare fraud

 continues to be a majorthreat to the US economy and public.
 While healthcare fraud willnever be eradicated,

-specic effortscan be deployed to help rein in these complexfraud schemes.
+specific effortscan be deployed to help rein in these complexfraud schemes.

-Practical implications The paper provides a useful resource of information on healthcare fraud for
+Practical implications –The paper provides a useful resource of information on healthcare fraud for

 healthcare providers, insurance companies, patients and the public that may help combat healthcare fraud

-and prevent nanciallosses.
+and prevent financiallosses.

-Social implications Every dollar saved from combatingfraud could be used to improve access to more
+Social implications –Every dollar saved from combatingfraud could be used to improve access to more

 or better healthservices and can, thereby, save lives.

-Originality/value This paper provides recommendations regarding healthcare fraud that could help
+Originality/value –This paper provides recommendations regarding healthcare fraud that could help

 prevent thislarge drain on the US economy.